rhyslwells/Data-Archive/content/standardised/Data Roles.md

 | **[[ML Engineer]]**          | Machine learning              | Configures and optimizes ML models, monitors performance in production.                        |
 | **[[Data Architect]]**       | Data architecture             | Designs and manages data infrastructure, ensures data accessibility.                           |
 | **[[Data Analyst]]**         | Reporting & visualization     | Gathers and processes data, generates reports, communicates insights using tools like Tableau. |

+#### Other Stakeholders
+- **Business Analysts:** Ensure data is structured and accessible for analysis and reporting.
+- **Senior Stakeholders and Business Ambassadors:** Communicate requirements, progress, and solutions to align with business goals.
+- **Software Engineers and Data Teams:** Coordinate on data production and integration processes.